Skip to content

 and open subject.luau, it should now contain local x = 4 instead.

 In this section, we build up another code transformation which doubles all numbers.
-This example will use the AST visitor pattern.
+This example will use the CST visitor pattern.

 We begin by instantiating a new visitor and a table to hold our replacements: